-Mammograms are a front-line defense in the war on breast cancer.
-But do you need a screening every year?
+Mammograms are a frontline defense in detecting breast cancer, but do you need a screening every year?

 Mammograms are used in two ways: screening and diagnosis.
 A screening mammogram is a preventive measure used to detect signs of breast cancer in a woman without symptoms.
 A diagnostic mammogram might involve extra imaging of breast tissue to help doctors see a more complete picture of the breast.

 While recommendations about the frequency of breast cancer screenings can change or may even vary from one organization to another, experts generally agree that mammograms are an important tool for finding breast cancer at an early stage, when treatment can be more effective.
 If you have questions or concerns about when to start breast cancer screenings, your doctor can help you develop a plan that works best for you.

 (800) USC-CARE (800-872-2273)

 The U.S. Preventive Services Task Force (USPSTF), recommends biennial (every two years) mammograms for women between the ages of 50 to 74.
 Women between the ages of 40 to 49, and at average risk of developing breast cancer, may decide individually whether or not to have a mammogram, according to the USPSTF.